-What’s wrong with Facial Recognition?
+What’s wrong with Facial Recognition? (an FAQ)

 Common questions and answers on facial recognition technology from OpenMedia’s community

 1. Why should I worry about my face being captured and tracked?
 I have nothing to hide.

 Freedom from surveillance is not about having ‘something to hide’.

 It is about our right to personal privacy.
 We all deserve to choose what, where and with whom we share sensitive information about ourselves.

 Just because you don’t think you have something to hide, doesn’t mean your surveillers agree.
 A grim truth is that facial recognition constantly misidentifies people who have done nothing wrong.
 In fact, facial recognition almost always ‘catches’ many more innocent people, than actual criminals [1, 2].
 Being misidentified could have a variety of personal consequences for you, from embarrassment and inconvenience, to harassment, arrest, or physical assault.